kalaitzi-gif/DSCI510FinalProject/README.md

 ****Data Visualizations Procedure****

+Steps for the Data Visualizations Procedure are below:

+**STEP A: Import pandas and matplotlib libraries**

-First, we import the pandas and matplotlib libraries.
-Next, we generate three visualizations for each descriptive statistic calculated above
+1.)
+Import pandas and matplotlib libraries (as described above)

+2.)
+Generate three visualizations for each descriptive statistic calculated above

+**STEP B: Generate Bar Chart**
+This bar chart compares the average risk of a given country experiencing ongoing mass killing in 2024-2025 (Risk Score)

+**STEP C: Generate Scatterplot**
+3.)
+STEP C:   showing association between a given country's Gross Domestic Product (GDP) per Capita and its respective Risk Score

+**STEP D: Generate Horizontal Bar Chart**
+4.) showing which WB Indicators are most strongly correlated with a country's risk fo experiencing ongoing mass killing in 2024-2025

 **bar chart**
 compares the average risk of a given country experiencing ongoing mass killing in 2024 (Risk Score)